10 Ways Intentional Parents Raise Confident Kids

 To be a parent who supports the growth mindset, you don’t want to get upset when your child makes a mistake.
 Milk spills, a child who doesn’t run after they hit the ball, messy handwriting, talking too much, dresses funky.
 Your child will do something cringe-worthy in your eyes.
 The key is to support and love them through it.
 If not, you can create a child who is too timid to try.

 Encourage your child to face their fears and try new things.
 It’s Ok to fail.
 Now, you can’t expect them to be confident kids when they’re brand new at something.
 But with your support, teaching, and encouragement, they will become more confident kids.
 Even if they don’t become a pro at whatever they try, they build more confidence in trying than if they hadn’t given it a go.

-Something interesting I learned from Dweck is that we can have a fixed mindset in certain areas and growth mindset in other areas.
+I learned from Dweck that we can have a fixed mindset in certain areas and a growth mindset in other areas.
 For example, some people have a fixed mindset about academics but a growth mindset about hobbies.
 You will have to pay attention to your child’s mindset to decide where they are on the spectrum.

-6. Make sure they know they’re strengths, and they’re willing to work on their weaknesses.
+6. Make sure they know their strengths, and they are willing to work on their weaknesses.

 Be on the lookout for your child’s interests.
 When they show interest in something, support them in diving deeper into the topic.
 Sign them up for the sport or lessons.
 Check out books from the library about the topic.
 Look up the topic on Amazon Prime or YouTube.
 Immerse the child in their interest.
 Help them find their passion.

 You set them up for success when you follow their interests and passions.
 The less you put your ideas of who they should be and follow who they are the better chance your child will be successful and confident.